 8:30 AM: Youth Programs

-Children and youth programs (Narnia, Jr. Miners, and Miners) begin.
-Ages infant-11 (Narnia) canattenduntil lunch, and older youth activities (Jr. Miners and Miners) extend throughout the day.
+Children and youth programs begin.
+Children’s programs (age 4 through fifth grade) meet in the morning, and youth programs meet at a variety of times throughout the day.
 Arts and crafts, games, music, and outdoor activities enrich children and young adult time at Holden and allow parents to attend teaching sessions.
 All programs are optional, so you and your family design your schedule each day.

 9:00 AM: Study and Reflect

 Join us at "Living Word" for a reflection to start the day.

 11:00 AM: Learn and Engage

 Teaching sessions begin and continue throughout the day and evening.
 There is no need to register - simply attend the sessions that interest you.
 Visiting faculty from around the country share expertise in theology and philosophy, environmental and social sciences, social justice issues, and the arts.
 View a selected schedule of our summer teaching faculty here.